Lisamaria Meirowsky: Life

 Lisamaria Meirowsky was the daughter of the dermatologist Emil Meirowsky, who opened a practice in Cologne-Lindenthal in 1908.
 After graduating from high school in Cologne, she began studying medicine at the Friedrich Wilhelm University in Bonn in 1923.
 In 1925, she went to Munich for two years to continue her medical studies.
 Back in Bonn, she graduated in 1929.
 She received her doctorate from the Ludwig Maximilian University in Munich in 1933.
 The title of the dissertation in the field of dermatology was "Über das Krankheitsbild des Erythema palmoplantare symmetricum hereditarium."
 After a long illness, she went to Rome in 1933, obtained a doctorate in the field of pediatrics, and there made the acquaintance of the Dominican friar Franziskus Maria Stratmann She converted from Judaism to Catholicism on October 15, 1933, and took the name Maria Magdalena Dominika in the Third Order of St. Dominic.

 Nazi persecution

 In 1938, persecuted as a "non-Aryan" despite her conversion, Meirowsky went to Utrecht in the Netherlands with the Dominican Fr.
 Stratmann.
 In October 1941 she went into hiding in the Trappist Abbey of Our Lady of Koningsoord near Tilburg, where she worked as a doctor and porter.
-On July 26, 1942, the Archbishop of Utrecht, Jan de Jong, had a pastoral letter read out against the Germans' actions against the Jews.
+On July 26, 1942, the Archbishop of Utrecht, Johannes de Jong, had a pastoral letter read out against the Germans' actions against the Jews.
 In response, on August 2, 1942, 244 former Jews who had converted to Catholicism, among them Lisamaria Meirowsky and the siblings Edith and Rosa Stein, were arrested by the Gestapo and deported to the Westerbork concentration camp, probably on August 4, 1942.
 From there they were taken to the Auschwitz concentration camp on August 7, 1942, and murdered on August 9.